MiguelCastillo/azureContainer/README.md

 That will upload `file1.txt` and `file2.txt` form the current directory.

 That's a lot of information in each command, but you can configure azureContainer to really simplify all `zure` commands.
-Please see Configuring azureContainer for more details.
+Please see <a href="https://github.com/MiguelCastillo/azureContainer#configuring-azurecontainer-cli">Configuring azureContainer</a> for more details.

 ### zurels